How to Calculate Prorated Rent

 Prorate rent by year

-Rarely is rent prorated by the year.
-The math here is a little bit more involved, and therefore is used less.
+Rent is prorated less by the year since the math is a little bit more involved.

 Monthly Rent x 12 = Cost Per Year